3 Timeless Lessons from The Richest Man in Babylon

 However, if you keep your spending steady and save the extra income instead, your wealth will grow much faster.

-Scrutinise your expenses and habits to see what works best for you.
+So, scrutinise your expenses and habits to see what works best for you.

-• 50% of income to essential needs
+• Allocate 50% of income to essential needs

-• 30% of income wants
+• Spend 30% of income on wants

-• 20% of income to savings
+• Save 20% of income in savings

 While most budgeting guides recommend saving 20% of your income, the book particularly emphasized saving 10%.